dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/06 Lecture 6.md

 For Dedekind domains it's more complicated.
 Can we classify all overrings of $R$ when it is a Dedekind domain?
 The answer will eventually be yes.
+Under what condition is every overring a localization?

 :::